RetroDECK/RetroDECK/README.md

 [Subreddit](https://www.reddit.com/r/retrodeck)

 # How do I start using RetroDECK?
+Basically just download it from Discover, put your games and bioses and just play.
-We have an in depth How To on how to get started over here:
+However, we have an in depth How To on how to get started over here:

 [How to: Start using RetroDECK](https://retrodeck.readthedocs.io/en/latest/wiki_howto_faq/retrodeck-start/)